 - High minimum loan amount: In most states, the lowest amount you can borrow is $25,000.
 If you need less than that, Chase’s HELOC isn’t right for you.

 - No interest-only payments: Your monthly payment during the draw period will include both principal and interest — with HELOCs from other lenders, you may only have to pay interest during that term.

 - No home equity loan: The lender only offers HELOCs.
 If you prefer a home equity loan with a fixed rate and equal installment payments, you’ll need to apply somewhere else.

-You can borrow between $25,000 and $500,000 unless you live in Michigan, where the minimum is $10,000.
+With Chase’s HELOCs, you can borrow between $25,000 and $500,000 unless you live in Michigan, where the minimum is $10,000.
 The amount you can borrow also depends on how much you currently owe on your home relative to its value.
-Chase has an LTV limit of 80 percent, though that can vary based on your relationship with the bank.
+Chase has a loan-to-value ratio limit of 80 percent, though that can vary based on your relationship with the bank.

 The HELOC has a 10-year draw period and a 20-year repayment term after that.